 The idea of a sports team recording a song wasn’t new–for example, the San Francisco 49ers had, on their way to winning Super Bowl XIX a year earlier, recorded a song called, so originally, “We’re the 49ers”.
 That song did not make a dent on the charts, however.

 But regardless of whether the Bears were aware of the 49ers’ effort a year earlier, they were convinced to release a rap song and video entitled “The Super Bowl Shuffle” during the regular season.
-While Wikipedia (and multiple other sites which borrowed extensively from Wikipedia) state that the idea came from a “die-hard Bears fan” named Randy Weigand, this site featuring an oral history of the song seems to point more toward Richard “Dick” Meyer, who produced the song and owned Red Label Records, which released the single.
+While Wikipedia* states that the idea came from a “die-hard Bears fan” named Randy Weigand, this site featuring an oral history of the song seems to point more toward Richard “Dick” Meyer, who produced the song and owned Red Label Records, which released the single.
 Most histories of the song agree that the idea for the title and lyrics came from the “Kingfish Shuffle”, which had its origins on “Amos & Andy” many years earlier.
-These histories also seem to agree that the idea was first pitched to Bears receiver Willie Gault, who managed to get most of the rest of the team onboard.
-(Bears defensive end Dan Hampton thought the song was a little arrogant and opted out.)
+These histories also seem to agree that the idea was first pitched to Bears receiver Willie Gault, who managed to get most of the rest of the team onboard.**

 The Bears shot a video for the song, ironically, the day after their only loss of the 1985 season.
 If you’ve seen the video, you know Jim McMahon and Walter Payton were unavailable that morning and were added in via the most up-to-date special effects available in 1985 (namely, a green screen).
 Steve Fuller, the backup QB that season, can be seen in the video with a broken foot, which typically is not good for dance moves (or for running like lightning, as Mr. Fuller purported to do in the song’s lyrics).